julianmendez/uel/README.md

  * The subsumptions and equations that are to be made false by the unifiers ("dissubsumptions" and "disequations").
 The input format is the same as above.
 Dissubsumptions and disequations are currently only supported by the SAT processor (see #4 below).
  * A `Set<OWLClass>` containing all class names that are to be treated as variables for the unification.

  * A `String` designating the unification algorithm ("processor") to be used, as defined in `UelProcessorFactory`.
-There is an inefficient RULE_BASED_ALGORITHM, a more mature SAT_BASED_ALGORITHM (using the [Sat4j library](http://www.sat4j.org/)) with the option to only return "subset-minimal" solutions[1], and an ASP_BASED_ALGORITHM (using the ASP solver [Clingo](http://potassco.sourceforge.net/)) that as of February 2015 is still under development.
+There is an inefficient *RULE_BASED_ALGORITHM*, a more mature *SAT_BASED_ALGORITHM* (using the [Sat4j library](http://www.sat4j.org/)) with the option to only return "subset-minimal" solutions[1], and an *ASP_BASED_ALGORITHM* (using the ASP solver [Clingo](http://potassco.sourceforge.net/)) that as of February 2015 is still under development.
 Normal unification problems can already be solved by the ASP encoding, but dissubsumptions are not yet supported.
 If you want to try the ASP algorithm, we can send you more detailed information on how to install Clingo and set up UEL to use it.

 * You get back an iterator that gives you unifiers in the form of `Set<OWLUelClassDefinition>` specifying a substitution for every variable.
 Each `OWLUelClassDefinition` can be converted into an `OWLEquivalentClassesAxiom`.
 It should be the case that the background ontology, extended by the `OWLEquivalentClassesAxioms` given by one unifier, entails all input subsumptions and does not entail any of the dissubsumptions.

 `AlternativeUelStarter` also provides a simple command-line interface that can be accessed by starting Java directly on this class.
 The execution options are not documented yet, but can be found in the in the source code of the main method.

 ## References